Previous dayApril 15, 2026Next day

 32.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.1 earthquake 128 km WSW of Adak, Alaska at 19:28 UTC on April 15, 2026.
-At a depth of 32.2 km, the event was shallow crustal.
-The epicenter is at 51.298°, -178.247°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 3.1 event was detected 128 km WSW of Adak, Alaska on April 15, 2026, with origin time 19:28 UTC.
+The event originated approximately 32.2 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 51.298°N, -178.247°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15